 and array reshaping.
 By expressing our computation as a scan, we can elegantly solve the first

 part of today’s puzzle.
-Chapel’s scan
+Chapel’s scan expressions, just like its reduce

 expressions, are executed in parallel, so our solution immediately benefits from Chapel’s